GeorgeWebDevCy/gn-password-login-api/README.md

 - Registration validates usernames, enforces unique emails, and requires passwords of at least eight characters.
 - Password reset responses remain generic when the account is unknown to avoid user enumeration.
 - The plugin intentionally returns a generic error message for failed logins to avoid user enumeration.
-- One-time tokens expire after 60 seconds and are restricted to the requesting IP/UA pair for additional safety.
+- One-time tokens expire after one year and are restricted to the requesting IP/UA pair for additional safety.
 - Redirect targets are sanitized to prevent external redirects.

 ## Development